GCT Featured Articles

 SUSTAINABLE CITIES |

-First and foremost, this means fully participating in the Paris Climate Accord.
+First and foremost, the new administration has pledged to fully participate in the Paris Climate Accord and current United Nations Framework on Climate Change activities.
 Biden has taken the additional step of pledging that the US achieves net zero emissions (carbon neutrality) by 2050.
 The US government is also investing substantially in clean energy infrastructure.
-This green investment includes: clean energy job development and investment in many other significant sustainable climate, energy, environmental, and economic US sectors.]
+This green investment includes clean energy job development and investment in many other significant sustainable climate, energy, environmental, and economic US sectors.]

 ♥WHAT MAKES A CITY SUSTAINABLE♥